DrDBanner/inmanage/readme.md

    - **User Interaction**

       - Up-to-date: If the installed version is up-to-date, it requires user interaction within 60 seconds to proceed with a re-update.
-A `--force-flag` enables you to perform the update no matter what.
+A `--force` flag enables you to perform the update no matter what.
       - Outdated: If the installed version is outdated, it proceeds automatically without user interaction.

    - **Update Process**